rossgk2/techblogs/The command line.md

 ### CMD

 * In some CMD commands, `/` is used for long-form named arguments, and short-form named arguments are not permitted (using the same symbol for long-form and short-form named arguments is ambiguous).
-* For other CMD commands, `/` is used for short-form named arguments, and long-form arguments are not permitted.
+* In other CMD commands, `/` is used for short-form named arguments, and long-form arguments are not permitted.
 * CMD commands increasingly support Unix-style use of `--` and `-`.

 ### PowerShell style